-United Way of Racine County's community investment process is dependent on the results of the annual community campaign.
-Impact partners are expected to support the annual campaign.
+United Way of Racine County's community investment process is dependent on undesignated funds donated through the annual community campaign.
+The success of the community campaign determines the amount of funding available through the community investment process.
+Impact partners are expected to support the annual campaign in a way that is meaningful and appropriate for their organization.